zachariahcox/zachariahcox/docs/humans/expectations.md

 # My expectations
+This is a quick written summary of the trends and themes I like to see on my teams.

 ### Honesty / information stability
 I try to be as transparent as possible, and I expect the same from you.